tanaos/artifex/README.md

         <summary>How is it possible?</summary>
         Artifex generates synthetic training data on-the-fly based on your instructions, and uses this data to fine-tune Small Language Models for your specific task.
 This approach allows you to create effective models without the need for large labeled datasets.
     </details>
+3. **Tracking model performance locally** with built-in evaluation and monitoring tools.

 At this time, we support 10 models, all of which can be **used out-of-the-box on CPU** and can be **fine-tuned on CPU**.